USING IRONQR

 IronQR is a powerful .NET library designed for QR code generation and scanning, providing robust functionality with ease of use in mind.
 This versatile library not only handles QR codes but can also manage other types of barcodes, making it a preferred choice for developers working within the .NET ecosystem.
 Here, we will explore how to integrate the IronQR library into an ASP.NET application to facilitate QR code scanning.

-Key advantages and features of IronQR
+Key Advantages and Features of IronQR

 1. Reading QR Codes: IronQR can read QR codes from various image formats, including jpg, png, svg, bmp, gif, tif, tiff, and more.
 It also supports multipage images and custom QR detection models.
 Output data formats include text, URLs, coordinates, and more.